astampoulis/makam-paper-funpearl/makamcode/01-base-language.md

   map typeof ES TS.
 ```

-ROZA.
+ADVISOR.
 Yes, and we can use syntactic sugar for `cons` and `nil` too:

 ```makam
 typeof (lam _ (fun x => lam _ (fun y => tuple [x, y]))) T ?